NodePassProject/Everywhere/README.md

 - **Per-core configuration lists** — your Xray setups don't get mixed up with your mihomo ones
-- **zashboard** — bundled Clash dashboard for live traffic, proxy groups, and rule inspection (works with sing-box and mihomo)
+- **zashboard** — bundled Clash dashboard for live traffic, proxy groups, and rule inspection (works with sing-box and mihomo; Xray has no clash API)
 - **Resource management** — drop `geoip.dat`, `geosite.dat`, `ASN.mmdb`,
   cache files, or PEMs into per-core resource folders; each engine sees them in the right place automatically
+- **Always-On** — opt in to an `NEOnDemandRuleConnect` rule so iOS brings the tunnel back up after a reboot or network flap
+- **Custom DNS** — set the resolvers the `NEPacketTunnelNetworkSettings` advertises to the system; defaults to `1.1.1.1` / `8.8.8.8`

 ### Architecture